Ir para o conteúdo

 ICT Kids Online Brazil

 The objective of the ICT Kids Online Brazil is to generate evidence regarding Internet use by children in Brazil.
-Conducted since 2012, the survey produces indicators on opportunities and risks related to the online participation of children 9 to 17 years old in the country.
+Conducted since 2012, it produces indicators on opportunities and risks related to the online participation of children 9 to 17 years old in the country.
+The survey also interviews parents or legal guardians about their perceptions and mediation regarding the use of the Internet by their children.

 For children: